baselime/docs/getting-started/concepts.md

 ---

+## Observability as Code

+Observability as Code adapts the principles of Infrastructure as Code to observability configurations.
+Dashboards, queries, alerts and everything else are configured and automated through Continuous Deployment pipelines, are source-controlled, and are repeatable across teams and environments.

+Baselime helps your team adopt the best practices from software engineering to collaborate and iterate on observability configurations.

+With Observability as Code, start treating observability as a first class citizen of the software development life cycle, rather than an after-thought.

+---

 ## Telemetry Data

 Once you onboard on Baselime, Baselime will start to automatically collect logs, metrics and various other data types from your serverless applications.